apexpl/apex_v1/Readme.md

-# apex
+# Apex Software Platform

-Powerful PHP framework that allows for the efficient, streamlined development of high quality, secure, professional online operations.
-Click on one of the below links to continue:
+Powerful PHP software platform that allows you to efficiently develop, deploy and maintain robust online operations that generally consit of an administration panel, public web site, and optional member's area.
+Please click on the below links for further information.

 * [Installation Guide](docs/install.md) -- or -- [Docker Installation](docs/docker.md)
 * [Developer Training Guide](docs/training/index.md)